janpstrunn/hydra-player/README.md

 ## Why?

-Because the default method to run audio in the browser is extremely powerful, but doesn't allow to easily play a playlist and change tracks graphically.
+Because the default method to run audio in the browser is extremely powerful, but doesn't allow to easily play a playlist and change it's tracks with a click.
 Also, I couldn't find anything simple and functional enough that does it by this way.

 ## How to use it